p410n3/knifechoose.nut/README.md

 Installation and Usage
 ---------------

-The kc.nut needs to be placed in "<your csgo directory>/csgo/scripts/vscripts"
+The kc.nut needs to be placed in "\<your csgo directory\>/csgo/scripts/vscripts"

 To run it in-game: start a local server (for example 'Offline with Bots') and write "script_execute kc" in your console.
 Then you can:

-* Press INS (or Insert) on your keyboard to scroll through every possible knife
+* Press INS (or Insert) to switch to the next available knife
+* Press DEL (or Delete) to switch to the previous available knife
 * Press HOME (or Home) at every roundstart to actually load the script again.
 (It resets every round - game limitation)

-You don't know which keys I am talking about?
-I mean these, above your arrowkeys:
+You don't know which keys We are talking about?
+We mean these, above your arrowkeys:

 ![Keys](http://i.imgur.com/80HBEjD.png)